-Indicators for Monitoring and Evaluation: NPAIHB staff will document health management and IT capacity building activities in monthly and quarterly activity reports.
+Indicators for Monitoring and Evaluation: NPAIHB staff will document training, health management tools and resources, and IT capacity building activities in monthly and quarterly activity reports.

 Objective E. The NPAIHB will actively research health-related funding opportunities, will disseminate funding announcements to member tribes, and will educate federal agencies on strategies to ensure that federal funding opportunities align with the priorities, needs, and organizational capacities of the NW Tribes.